 That being said, it’s not as though you need to be sick to have this soup.
-It’s a great pantry recipe, using just canned tomatoes and coconut milk, vegetable broth, and spices.
+It’s a great pantry recipe, using just canned tomatoes and coconut milk, vegetable broth (or water!), and spices.

 As is, it’s a great healthy tomato soup that’s easy to make year round.
 If you want to use fresh tomatoes instead, try to leave them on the counter until they’re almost too ripe.
 The sweeter, the better.

-Use about 1 kilo / 2 pounds of tomatoes.
+Use about 500 grams (1 pound) of tomatoes.
 Cut the fresh tomatoes into chunks and add them when you would the canned, then follow the recipe as written.
 It is a really lovely soup in late summer when tomatoes hit their peak.

 You could also try adding a couple of slow roasted tomatoes before blending this up, for a bit more sweetness and concentrated tomato flavour.
-Serve it with a side of spelt naan or overnight bread (pictured) and some red lentil falafel to make a full meal.
+Serve it with a side of spelt naan or overnight bread and some red lentil patties to make a full meal.

 Since it’s such a basic recipe, with only five main ingredients outside of spices, I am hesitant to include my normal substitutions list.
 There are a few things you can switch up though.